Back

 "Continued Passing"

-When the Mormons abandoned Winter Quarters, approximately 2,000 moved on the Great Salt lake Valley and the remainder moved back across the Missouri to the Iowa side.
+When the Mormons abandoned Winter Quarters, approximately 2,000 moved on the Great Salt Lake Valley, and the remainder moved back across the Missouri to the Iowa side.
 The maximum population at Kanesville was approximately 14,000 around July 3rd, 1848 when 3,000 from Winter Quarters had moved back to Kanesville.
 During the summer of 1848, most of the church's activities were centered in Kanesville and the surrounding Mormon communities.

 More on the way.